sarah-schwartz/KFChess/README.md

 - **OpenCV window not closing**: press **ESC** in the game window; we raise a `KeyboardInterrupt` to exit cleanly.
 - **No sound**: ensure `pygame.mixer` is initialized; in CI/tests, sound is mocked automatically.
 - **Assets not found**: verify the working directory so `pieces/` is discovered by `GameFactory.create_game(...)`.

----

-## Extending the Game

-- Add a new **piece type** by composing a `State` with custom `Moves`, `Physics`, and `Graphics`.
-- Hook new **events** by subscribing to `MessageBroker` with your handler.
-- Swap out **rendering** (e.g., to Pygame/SDL or a web frontend) by implementing an `Img` adapter and updating `GraphicsFactory`.
-- Customize **keymaps** and player input flows in `KeyboardInput.py`.

----

-## Development Notes

-- Code is structured for readability and testability; prefer **descriptive names** and English comments.
-- The project ships with `setup.py` for editable installs and a clean import layout.
-- Consider wiring this into CI with `pytest -q --maxfail=1 --disable-warnings`.

----

-## License

-No license file was found in the repository.
-If you intend to open‑source this project, consider adding a `LICENSE` file (e.g., MIT).

----

-## Credits

-Developed as a learning/project framework for real‑time chess‑like mechanics with simultaneous moves, animation, audio, and testable game logic.